The right CMMS can help you reduce operational and equipment downtime.

-When you’re always stressing over equipment failures and tracking down problem employees, it makes sense why you wouldn’t have time for finding ways to increase efficiency.
+When you’re always stressing over equipment failures and tracking down problem employees, it makes sense why you wouldn’t have time to find ways to increase efficiency.

-Here are 7 ways to quickly reduce your operational downtime and increase your operational efficiency to its full potential:
+Here are seven ways to quickly reduce your operational downtime and increase your operational efficiency to its full potential:

-- Outline and prioritize your work with the purpose of eliminating operational waste.
+- Outline and prioritize your work to eliminate operational waste.

 - Define vital activities and tasks, then develop useful checklists and specific steps for completing them.

-- Schedule work to be done for each type of equipment associated with your property, so nothing gets overlooked.
+- Schedule work to be done for every type of equipment, so nothing gets overlooked.